skip to main content

 4. Protracted loss or impairment of the function of a bodily member, organ, or mental faculty.

-16. Student Support Team (SST) – A diverse group of school-based educators, that may include school counselors, psychologists, administrators, nurses, and teachers, that meets regularly to discuss the educational and behavioral needs of students.
+22. Student Support Team (SST) – A diverse group of HCPSS school-based educators, that may include school counselors, psychologists, administrators, nurses, and teachers, that meets regularly to discuss the educational and behavioral needs of students.
 When necessary, this group also collaboratively develops interventions to support the specific needs of students.

-17. Trauma-Informed Intervention – An approach to behavioral intervention that is informed by the recognition that the experience of trauma, including the experience of violence, abuse, neglect, disaster, terrorism, and war, may have a significant impact on an individual’s physical and emotional health and ability to function.
+23. Trauma-Informed Intervention – An approach to behavior intervention that is informed by the recognition that the experience of trauma, including the experience of violence, abuse, neglect, disaster, terrorism, and war, may have a significant impact on an individual’s physical and emotional health and ability to function.

 VII.
 References